 Mario Salvador performed the inaugural organ concert to a capacity crowd.
 Salvador was born in the Dominican Republic and emerged as an internationally-known concert organist who also served as organist at the Saint Louis Cathedral, Saint Louis, Missouri.
 The October 15 dedicatory concert was televised live on KSTP-TV from The Basilica and was the first remote live television broadcast in the Twin Cities region!

 The 1950 dedication of the organ coincided with the centennial of the founding of the Saint Paul-Minneapolis Archdiocese in 1850.
 The title of "Centennial" organ was instantly bestowed upon the instrument.
-The Basilica organ is one of a few large Wicks organs installed throughout the United States during the 1930s and 1940s with the unique tonal influence of Englishman Henry Vincent Willis IV, who designed and scaled many of the organ's stops.
+The Basilica organ is one of a few large Wicks organs installed throughout the United States during the 1930s and 1940s with the unique tonal influence of Englishman Henry Vincent Willis.
+Willis' lineage traces back to that of the famous English organ building tradition established by "Father Willis."
+This distinct tradition, to a large degree, was carried on in Willis' work on The Basilica organ, where he designed and scaled many of the organ's stops.